Charlotte Perrelli

-Anna Jenny Charlotte Perrelli ([ɧaˈɭɔtː pɛˈrɛ̌lːɪ]; née Nilsson; born 7 October 1974) is a Swedish singer and television host.
-She was the winner of the 1999 Melodifestivalen and subsequently that year's Eurovision Song Contest with the song "Take Me to Your Heaven".
+Anna Jenny Charlotte Perrelli ([ɧaˈɭɔtː pɛˈrɛ̌lːɪ]; née Nilsson; born 7 October 1974), known until 2003 by her maiden name, is a Swedish singer and television host.
+Under her maiden name, she won the 1999 Melodifestivalen and subsequently that year's Eurovision Song Contest with the song "Take Me to Your Heaven".

-Since then she has released seven albums and multiple singles.
-Perrelli once again won Melodifestivalen 2008 and represented Sweden in the Eurovision Song Contest 2008 with her song "Hero".
+Since 1999 Perrelli has released seven albums and multiple singles.
+She once again won Melodifestivalen in 2008 and represented Sweden in the Eurovision Song Contest 2008 with her song "Hero".
 She is one of Sweden's most popular female singers, often performing at Sweden's top shows.
 Throughout her career, she has worked with different types of music, ranging from dansband and schlager, via modern pop, to soulful ballads and jazz melodies.

 Biography

 1987–1998

-Born in Hovmantorp, in the southern Swedish province Småland, at the age of thirteen Perrelli joined a local dansband, Bengt Ingvars, which became "Bengt Ingvars med Charlotte".
-After finishing her compulsory school education, Perrelli moved from Hovmantorp to the neighbouring town of Växjö where she attended the High School of Performing Arts.
+Born in Hovmantorp, in the southern Swedish province of Småland, at the age of thirteen Nilsson joined a local dansband, Bengt Ingvars, which became "Bengt Ingvars med Charlotte".
+After finishing her compulsory school education, she moved from Hovmantorp to the neighbouring town of Växjö where she attended the High School of Performing Arts.
 She also became the lead singer of a band named Kendix.

-In 1994, Perrelli started singing with the well-established dansband Anders Engbergs.
-After two albums, Perrelli left them and joined the highly successful Wizex in 1997.
+In 1994, Nilsson started singing with the well-established dansband Anders Engbergs.
+After two albums, she left them and joined the highly successful Wizex in 1997.
 Larger venues and professional management increased the band's reputation.
 In 1998, the band was nominated for a Swedish Grammis (Grammy) for the album Mot nya mål, and the album Tusen och en natt that went gold.

-From 1997 to 1998 Perrelli starred as the instructor Millan Svensson in the Swedish soap opera Vita lögner.
+From 1997 to 1998 Nilsson starred as the instructor Millan Svensson in the Swedish soap opera Vita lögner.

 1999–2000

-After winning that year's national Melodifestivalen, Perrelli went to Jerusalem to compete as the Swedish representative for the 1999 Eurovision Song Contest on 29 May with her song "Take Me to Your Heaven".
-She won the contest with 163 points, making her the fourth Swedish representative to win the competition since Carola Häggkvist's victory in 1991, the Herreys brothers' in 1984 and ABBA's in 1974.
+After winning that year's national Melodifestivalen, Nilsson went to Jerusalem to compete as the Swedish representative for the 1999 Eurovision Song Contest on 29 May with her song "Take Me to Your Heaven".
+She won the contest with 163 points, making her the fourth Swedish representative to win the competition following Carola Häggkvist's victory in 1991, the Herreys brothers' in 1984 and ABBA's in 1974.

-Following her Eurovision success, she toured Europe and the Middle East, promoting her winning song.
+Following her Eurovision success, Nilsson toured Europe and the Middle East, promoting her winning song.
 She also started working on her first solo album, Charlotte.
-Later that year, Perrelli was voted Sweden's sexiest woman by the magazine Café.
+Later that year, she was voted Sweden's sexiest woman by the magazine Café.
 She later released "I Write You a Lovesong", together with debut album Charlotte, which was well received.

-She did not appear at the Eurovision Song Contest 2000 due to a conflict between her and Sveriges Television.
+She did not appear at the Eurovision Song Contest 2000 due to a dispute with Sveriges Television.